prividentity/PrivateIdentity-Oldd/pb-utils.md

 `num_processes`: the dataset will be processed using `num_processes` parallel requests.
 For example, if the dataset consists of 1000 people, and num_processes=40, that means we'll have 40 parallel requests and each request processes 1000/40 = 25 people.

+`api_key`: is an optional parameter.
+If it is not present in JSON then a default value of 1962 will be used.